 I added affirmations and positive words to each package just to remind me of the joy and what I should be focusing on while soaking.

 How package the bath salts?

 A little more on the packaging.
 I prefer packaging with the most minimal of waste.
 I used these glass tubes for an extra aesthetically pleasing gift.
 They are plastic-free and 100% reusable for other projects (or more bath salts)!
-You can also use mason jars if you are feeling up to it!
+You can also use these Clear Glass Jars if you are feeling up to it!